chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 ### Adding a network configuration to ESXi

 Select Networking on the left side pane, click port group, ADD port group.
-Give it a name, give it VLAN 0, assign it to vSwitch0 which is the default virtual switch.
+Give it the name `Lab Network`, asign it to `VLAN 0`, assign it to `vSwitch0 `which is the default virtual switch.